yousefelassal/quote-cron/README.md

 > Knowing your own darkness is the best method for dealing with the darkness of other people.

 > In the sky there are no tracks.
 Outside there is no recluse.
 There are no conditioned things that are eternal.
 There is no instability in the Buddhas.

+> Friendship increases in visiting friends, but in visiting them seldom.